-For the six months ended June 30, 2023, the Company realized a gross profit of \$1,216,669, representing a gross profit margin of approximately 23%, compared to a gross profit of \$2,018,557 and a gross profit margin of approximately 33% for six months ended June 30, 2022.
-The gross profit for the six months ended June 30, 2023, and June 30, 2022, were entirely attributable to the operations of ESI.
+For the year ended December 31, 2023, the Company realized a gross profit of \$5,251,607, representing a gross profit margin of approximately 36% compared to a gross profit of \$4,256,350 and a gross profit margin of approximately 34% for year ended December 31, 2022.
+The gross profit for the year ended December 31, 2023, and December 31, 2022, were entirely attributable to the operations of ESI.
+The increase in gross profit and the gross profit margin during the year ended December 31, 2023, was primarily due to an increase in revenue as mentioned above.

-The Company has included certain non-IFRS measures including "Gross profit" and "Gross profit margin" to supplement its financial statements, which are presented in accordance with IFRS.
+The Company has included certain non-IFR measures including "Gross profit" and "Gross profit margin" to supplement its financial statements, which are presented in accordance with IFRS Accounting Standards.
 Gross profit is equal to revenue less the cost of sales, less operating and maintenance expense, less depreciation.
 Gross profit margin is equal to gross profit divided by revenue.
 The Company believes that these measures provide investors with an alternative view to evaluate the performance of the Company.
-Non-IFRS measures do not have any standardized meaning prescribed under IFRS.
+Non-IFRS measures do not have any standardized meaning prescribed under IFRS Accounting Standards.
 Therefore, they may not be comparable to similar measures employed by other companies.
-The data is intended to provide additional information and should not be considered in isolation or as a substitute for measures of performance prepared in accordance with IFRS.
+The data is intended to provide additional information and should not be considered in isolation or as a substitute for measures of performance prepared in accordance with IFRS Accounting Standards.